joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/07-pipeline-improvements.md

 There are a lot of other potential improvements to our pipeline, such as security scanning, load testing, and container image scanning.
 I feel that adding such a step would focus to much on the tool and not a lot on improving our Jenkins X Pipeline.
 So this is an exercise left to the reader.

 There might be a specific guide to validating Container Images in Jenkins X in the future, but this will be a standalone guide.
 It warrants more attention than I want to give it in this guide.

+## Code Snapshots

+There's a branch for the status of the code after:

+* adding Sonar analysis, in the [branch 07-sonar](https://github.com/joostvdg/quarkus-fruits/tree/07-sonar).
+* adding OSS Index analysis, in the branch [07-ossindex](https://github.com/joostvdg/quarkus-fruits/tree/07-ossindex)

 ## Next Steps